Part-DB/Part-DB-server/docs/troubleshooting.md

 If you encounter an error, try the following steps:

-* Clear cache of Part-DB with the console command:
+* Clear the cache of Part-DB with the console command:

 ```bash
 php bin/console cache:clear